How to Grow Eggplant in a Square Foot Garden [+Free Chart]

 Yes!
 Eggplants do well in pots.
-They require a lot of heat to thrive, and growing them in pots can help keep the soil warmer.
+They require a lot of heat to thrive, and growing them in pots can help keep the potting mix warmer.

-☀️Eggplants love and need full sun to thrive.
-If you live in an area with intense sun, make sure the fruits have adequate shade from the leaves to avoid sunscald on your eggplants.
+Eggplants need full sun, or 6-8 hours of direct sun per day, to thrive.☀️ If you live in an area with intense sun, make sure the fruits have adequate shade from the leaves to avoid sunscald on your eggplants.
 If they’re getting too much sun, you can use shade cloth shade cloth to protect the fruit.

-Yes.
+Yes, eggplants need a trellis or other support.
 Eggplants need support because of the weight of the fruit.
-A simple gardening stake is typically all you need.
+You can use a trellis, but a simple gardening stake is typically all you need.
 Staking keeps the fruit from touching the ground and keeps the branches from breaking.

 Why do my eggplant flowers keep falling off?

-The most common reason eggplants lose their flowers is due to a lack of water.
+The most common reason eggplants lose their flowers is a lack of water.
 If the plant gets drought-stressed, the blossoms will dry up and fall off.

 It’s also possible that your flowers aren’t getting pollinated.
 Eggplant is ordinarily wind-pollinated.
 But if it’s excessively hot or humid, the pollen can get stuck and not make its way to the flower’s female parts.
 If you think that’s the case, then you may need to hand pollinate your flowers.
 Use a dry paintbrush and gently wiggle it back and forth inside the flower.